User Guide

 # ... more files here

-Alternatively, you can use the --files option when getting a record and then taking the files section from the output:
+Alternatively, you can use the --expand option when getting a record and then taking the files section from the output:

 # ❯ nrp-cmd get record @blah --files